Fantom-Factory/afFancordion/readme.md

 `Fancordion` was inspired by Java's [Concordion](http://concordion.org/).

-For an example of Fancordion results, see the output from the [Java Concordion framework](http://concordion.org/dist/1.4.4/spec/concordion/Fancordion.html).
+For a great explanation of how to write great acceptance tests, along with do's and don't's, see [Hints and Tips](http://concordion.org/Technique.html) on the Concordion website.

 ## Install

 Install `Fancordion` with the Fantom Repository Manager ( [fanr](http://fantom.org/doc/docFanr/Tool.html#install) ):